netg5/airport-management/README.md

 }
 ```
 As there is used JWT access and refresh tokens are pretty long.

-The next step is get an access to the resources.
-Example for the flight-api: `http://localhost:8080/flight-api/v1/customers?access_token=ACCESS_TOKEN`
+<p>The next step is get an access to the resources.
+Example for the flight-api: `http://localhost:8080/flight-api/v1/customers?access_token=ACCESS_TOKEN`</p>

-In case if access token is expired refresh token should be used to renew access token.
+<p>In case if access token is expired refresh token should be used to renew access token.</p>
 * URL: `http://localhost:8080/auth-api/oauth/token`
 * Method: `POST`
 * Content-Type: `application/x-www-form-urlencoded`